UNIX :

 grep "Error" logfile.txt

-This searches for the string "Error" in the log file and prints all the lines that has the word "Error".
+This searches for the string "Error" in the log file and prints all the lines that has the word "Error".3.
+Searching for a string in multiple files.

 grep "string" file1 file2